 Description:

-Climb or descend near vertical rock with exposure, using widely spaced or small hand or footholds.
-Climbing skills may be required.
+Ascend or descend near vertical rock with exposure, using widely spaced or small hand or footholds.
+Scrambling skills may be required.
 Good upper body strength required

 Code: 9